xiaoronglv/CKAD-exercises/c.pod_design✅.md

 ### Create the same job, make it run 5 times, one after the other.
 Verify its status and delete it

+> ❓ Question: what's the purpose of running the job multiple times?
 <details><summary>show</summary>
 <p>